 An adjustment range of approximately 3 in.
-(76 mm) is available on the steering handles the handles can be adjusted forward or aft depending on the arm length of the operator.
+(76 mm) is available on the steering handles - the handles can be adjusted forward or aft depending on the arm length of the operator.
 The handles can be adjusted by loosening the locknut at the pivot point and the locknut holding the handle in position in the adjustment slide.
-Adjust the handles into the most comfortable position and tighten both locknuts.
+Adjust handles into most comfortable position and tighten both locknuts.

-Steering Handles Adjustment
+Steering Handle Adjustment